c-kleerun/Python-Challenge/README.md

   * The greatest increase in profits (date and amount) over the entire period
   * The greatest decrease in losses (date and amount) over the entire period

-When run, the script writes the information to a .txt file, named "financial_analysis."
+When run, this script writes the information to a .txt file, named "financial_analysis."
 It can be found in the PyBank/Analysis folder in this repo.

 This challenge also has code to help determine vote counts for a small, rural town.
 The script analyzes the given data to calculate:
   * The total number of votes cast